 Inadequately treated effluents and spills or leakage from sewerage networks can lead to unacceptable levels of pollutants in receiving waters.
-These pollutants can damage water quality and downstream uses (for example bathing waters, shellfish waters or waters supporting sensitive species).
-Estimates of nutrient input into waters in the Eastern Basin indicate that municipal and industrial discharges produce around 60% of the yearly phosphorus load; the remainder comes from diffuse sources including agricultural production.
+These pollutants can damage water quality and downstream uses (e.g. bathing waters, shellfish waters or waters supporting sensitive species).
+In the NWIRBD, estimates indicate that municipal and industrial discharges produce over 45% of the yearly phosphorus load and over 25% of the nitrogen load.
+Some systems (such as the Foyle) have been polluted by such discharges.

-Landfills, Mines, Quarries and Contaminated Sites
+Landfills, Mines, Quarries and Contaminated Sites (Industry and Other Businesses / Waste)

-Waste disposal sites (including old un-lined landfills), quarries, mines, gasworks sites and industrial lands produce lesser discharges to waters than wastewater plants and industries; however, subsurface residues or waste products from previous activities from previous activities may have seeped into the ground may continue to threaten groundwater and surface waters.
+Waste disposal sites (including old un-lined landfills), quarries, mines, gasworks sites and industrial lands produce lesser discharges to waters than wastewater plants and industries; however subsurface residues or waste products from previous activities may have seeped into the ground and continue to threaten groundwater and surface waters.
 The key threat to waters from these sites is potential contamination from pollutants (mainly dangerous substances, for example metals and fuel).
 These chemicals may travel through groundwater and enter surface waters, affecting the quality of both, damaging aquatic plants and animals and impairing water uses.
-According to an EPA (2005b) report there was evidence of significant unauthorised landfilling of commercial and industrial waste and construction and demolition waste in the Greater Dublin Area in the period between 1997 and 2002.
-By far the greatest level of unauthorised landfilling during this period occurred in counties Wicklow and Kildare.
+There is the potential for impacts to result from such sites in the NWIRBD, such as in the case of the illegal dumping that occurs along the border and uplands of the District, where sand pits or uncultivated land have been used to dispose of waste.